hitokiri-mata/katacoda-courses/kubernetes-serverless/kubeless/step1.md

 `kubectl get deployments --namespace kubeless`{{execute}}

-Wait until the at the least the controller containers have their _Available_ status reach 1.
+Wait until at the least the controller deployment has its _Available_ status change to 1.

 New functions can now be deployed to _Kubeless_.